Diplomatic missions

 Republic of Argentina

-Embassy of the Republic of Bulgaria in the Republic of Argentina
+Embassy of the Republic of Bulgaria in Argentina

 Address: Sucre 1568, C1428DUT, Ciudad Autónoma de Buenos Aires, Argentina